periclesroalves/gcc-conair/README.md

 # ConAir for GCC in a Nutshell

-Concurrent programming is a notably hard task.
+<p style='text-align: justify;'>Concurrent programming is a notably hard task.
 Even though developers often have a number of tools in hand to help them avoid concurrency bugs during development, managing concurrent resource access, particularly for large code bases, is still highly error-prone.
 Thus, it comes as no surprise that even industrial quality software often contain a number of hidden concurrency bugs after deployment.
 Such bugs when exposed to the end user usually end up in severe failures.
 Even when developers are notified of a failure in deployed software, fixing concurrency bugs may still be harder than avoiding them, as their causes are usually hard to identify.
-This scenario exposes the need for a technique capable of making computer programs able to recover from concurrency failures in an automated way.
+This scenario exposes the need for a technique capable of making computer programs able to recover from concurrency failures in an automated way.</p>

-ConAir [link to paper] is a tool designed to instrument existing source-code with concurrency bug recovery and survival capabilities.
+<p style='text-align: justify;'>ConAir [link to paper] is a tool designed to
+instrument existing source-code with concurrency bug recovery and survival capabilities.
 It does so by means of re-execution of idempotent [link to idempotency] code.
 Right before the program reaches a failure state that is caused by the inconsistency of resources shared with other threads, i.e., global variables and acquired resources, ConAir rolls back the thread being executed.
 By doing that a number of times, re-executing a region of idempotent code, we hope that the state exposed by other threads becomes consistent.
-When that happens, execution is resumed and the failure state is no longer reached, thus recovering from a concurrency bug.
+When that happens, execution is resumed and the failure state is no longer reached, thus recovering from a concurrency bug.</p>

-In this article we describe the implementation of ConAir in GCC, the GNU Compiler Collection.
+<p style='text-align: justify;'>In this article we describe the implementation
+of ConAir in GCC, the GNU Compiler Collection.
 Our main goal here is to provide a development overview and expose the technical challenges of implementing this tool in an industrial-strength compiler.
-For a detailed explanation of the theory behind the tool and its underlying algorithms, please refer to the main ConAir paper [link to paper].
+For a detailed explanation of the theory behind the tool and its underlying algorithms, please refer to the main ConAir paper [link to paper].</p>

 The technique behind ConAir is divided into three main steps, whose implementation is explained in the following sections of this text: